 So day one was my dad and Mike building the fence, while I took pictures, got boards and pickets and stuff (again, I have no business being involved and I think we both know this), and occasionally helping dig to Hell.

 But I want to be transparent and let you know this because it won’t sit well with my conscience.

 Also, thank you to my husband for letting this one slide without making a big deal.

-Okay, he kind of made a big deal and teased me all day by saying YOUR project directed at me, very loudly, whenever I was in earshot.
+Okay, he kind of made a big deal and teased me all day by saying YOUR project directed at me, loudly, whenever I was in earshot.

 I love you, honey.
 You look nice today.
 Don’t leave me.

 After eight hours of hard work, we had the start of a picket fence.
 Since it was getting darker (and much colder), they called it a day.